joshenders/userscript-duetwebcontrol-colors/README.md

 ## Installation

-1. If you're new to userscripts, start by installing Tampermonkey, here's the [version for Chrome](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en).
+1. If you're new to userscripts, start by installing Tampermonkey.
+Here's the [version for Chrome](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en).

 2. Next, click [duetwebcontrol-colors.user.js](duetwebcontrol-colors.user.js) and then click "Raw".
 If Tampermonkey is installed correctly, it will automatically redirect you to a screen to install the script.
 By default, the script does nothing until you configure it in the next step.

 3. In Tampermonkey, modify the script with your preferred printer names and [desired colors](https://htmlcolorcodes.com).
-Just remove the leading `//` and change the example names to your printers.
-For best results, you should be using a static IP for your printer.
+Just remove the leading `//` and change the example names to your printers' hostnames.
+For best results, you should be using static DHCP for your printers.

    ```javascript
    const config = {